User3-529/Recycup/README.md

 ## What's next for recycup

-An important step is to find business partners that like the idea.
+Finding business partners who support the concept is an important first step.

-We still need to integrate the frontend with the backend.
-And then hopefully publishing the app on Google Play Store and then on Apple App Store.
+We still need to connect the frontend and backend.
+The app will then hopefully be released on Google Play and then on Apple App Store.

 ![alt screenshot](./Assets/Images/1.jpg)
 ![alt screenshot](./Assets/Images/2.jpg)